bloody events in Welsh history part 1 Abergavenny massacre

 Abergavenny massacre

-Sometime in the 1160s Henry Fitzmiles, son of Hameline de Balun, the Norman Lord of Abergavenny, was killed fighting against the forces of Sytsylt ap Dyferwald, Sytsylt was a native Welsh ruler of the area, 1172 The same Welshman besieged and captured the formidable Norman castle at Abergaveny but was soon returned to the Normans.
+Sometime in the 1160s Henry Fitzmiles, the Norman Lord of Abergavenny, was killed fighting against the forces of Sytsylt ap Dyferwald, a native Welsh ruler of the area, in 1172 The same Welshman besieged and captured the Norman castle at Abergavenny but was soon returned to the Normans.

-With Henry dead there was no male heir to take over the de Balun lands and these consequently passed to the evil Norman lord William de Braose.
+With Henry dead there was no male heir to take over the de Balun lands so these passed to the evil Norman lord William de Braose, a court favourite of King John of England, a man who was said to be the most vicious of all the Marcher lords.

-At Christmas 1175 de Braose invited Sytsylt, his son Geoffrey and all of the leading chieftains from Powys to a feast at Abergavenny Castle.
-The intention, he declared, was to meet and spend the Christmas period in each other's company.
-They would feast and celebrate and make a lasting reconciliation following the death of Henry Fitzmiles.
+At Christmas 1175 de Braose invited Sytsylt, his son Geoffrey and all of the leading chieftains from Powys and Gwent to a feast at Abergavenny Castle.
+The intention, he declared, was to meet and spend the Christmas period in each other's company, They would feast and celebrate and make a lasting reconciliation following the death of Henry Fitzmiles.

 Unsuspecting, Sytsylt accepted the invitation, happy to bring peace to the land, but William de Braose had other intentions.
 Reconciliation was the last thing on his mind.